Ask PCC For a Software Feature or Enhancement

 As an example, you may have in mind a “feature request” for PCC, such as:

-…however, if you ask for the button, screen, or field you have in mind as a solution, PCC may struggle to understand what you wish to accomplish.
+…however, if you ask for a button, screen, or field, PCC may struggle to understand what you wish to accomplish.

 Instead, work with your clinicians or talk to PCC Support to discover the underlying need behind the request.
-Such as:
+For example:

-• We sometimes record infant Blood Pressure on the patient’s leg, so we need to be able to indicate the leg to properly record that information in the patient’s chart, so we can compare “apples-to-apples” when looking at BP measurements over time.
+- We sometimes record infant Blood Pressure on the patient’s leg, so we need to be able to indicate the leg to properly record that information in the patient’s chart, so we can compare when looking at BP measurements over time.

-Bonus Surprise Solutions: When you work to identify the problem, sometimes PCC can help you find a solution that you may not have been aware of.
-PCC’s products have a lot of little-known features, and your PCC Client Advocate can help you discover great new workflow solutions.
-For example… did you know that PCC software can already track NDC codes, indicate that blood pressure was taken on a leg, and alert nurses to specific orders?
+Bonus Surprise Solutions: When you work to identify a need instead of a solution, PCC Support can help you discover available workflows.
+For example, PCC software can already track NDC codes, indicate that blood pressure was taken on a leg, and alert nurses to specific orders.

 Step 2: Send Your Request to support@pcc.com

-PCC carefully reviews and responds to every communication sent to support@pcc.com.
-We love to hear how PCC might improve your workflow and help you in your day-to-day efforts to improve quality of care.
+PCC carefully reviews very communication sent to support@pcc.com.
+We love to hear how PCC could help you in your day-to-day efforts to improve quality of care.

 When you craft your message to PCC Support, what can you write that will help best communicate your request?